bt5-coder/yolov5_openvino/README.md

 Openvino version **Openvino_2021.4.752**

-**The script, openvino model, tutorial can not only run in Windows, but also verified on Raspberry + NCS2**
+**The script, openvino model, tutorial can not only run in Windows, but also verified on Raspberry Pi + NCS2**

 ## Generate Onnx file and openvino IR file (.xml , .bin)